alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 image: https://pinchito.es/2024/pics/on-tooling-hamilton.jpg
 ---

-During my bumpy career as CTO and manager (2019 ~ 2023) I have often struggled to make the case for better developer tooling.
+During my bumpy career as CTO and eng director (2019 ~ 2023) I have often struggled to make the case for better developer tooling.
 For me it was a no-brainer:
 paying developers a good chunk of money to do the same change 10 times over in different places,